Utah Administrative Code

 (e) Cleaning of cartridge type filters must be accomplished in accordance with the manufacturer's recommendations.

-(1) A pool must be equipped with a disinfectant feeder or feeders which conform to the National Sanitation Foundation, NSF/ANSI 50-2007, standards relating to adjusted output rate chemical-feeding equipment and flow through chemical feeding equipment for swimming pools, or be deemed equivalent by the department.
+(1) A pool must be equipped with disinfectant dosing or generating equipment which conform to the NSF/ANSI 50-2015, standards relating to mechanical chemical feeding equipment, or be deemed equivalent by the Department.

 (a) Chlorine and chlorinating equipment must be located in a secure, well-ventilated enclosure separate from other equipment systems or equipment rooms.
 Such enclosures may not be below ground level.
 If an enclosure is a room within a building, it must be provided with vents near the floor which terminate at a location out-of-doors.
 Enclosures must be located to prevent contamination of air inlets to any buildings and areas used by people.
 Forced air ventilation capable of providing at least one complete air change per minute, must be provided for enclosures.